jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         the use of narcotics.</p>\n"
     - question: If I am very nervous and I am just going to fix a tooth, can you sleep me completely?
-      answer: "<p>Of course, however, we would have to assess very well if the cost and complexity of the treatment would truly compensate you in such a simple case.
+      answer: "<p>Of course yes, however, we would have to assess very well if the cost and complexity of the treatment would truly compensate you in such a simple case.
 The correct thing is that before considering sedation, it becomes pertinent to exhaust all persuasive and related to the conditioning of behavior means, which often achieve to minimize anxiety levels and radically modify the disposition towards treatment.</p>\n"
     - question: In which cases is a sedation or deeper anesthesia recommendable?
       answer: "<p>There is really no clear consensus on the indications for the use of these techniques in Dentistry, however, they depend on the objective and